assafg/typescript-101-slides/src/slides/02-conent.md

 # Classes

-Act very similar to JS classes.
+Classes in TS are very similar to JS classes.
 We will not go into them here.

 [Further reading](https://www.typescriptlang.org/docs/handbook/classes.html)